nfdi4plants/arc-cwl-ro-crate-profile/profile/arc_cwl_ro_crate.md

 ## Overview
 The ARC CWL RO-Crate profile consists of two basic parts.
 It is divided in the description of the workflow, that can also be a standalone workflow description, and the workflow invocation.
 The workflow invocation directly references the workflow description and provides the concrete input and output parameters for the workflow.

+CWL allows the use of [metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html) describing the workflows.
+The metadata often contains general information about licensing, authorship and affiliation, but is not limited to that.
+It is possible to describe the steps described by a workflow, or properties describing the run execution, in more detail.
+This profile aims to specify where and how the metadata contained within CWL workflow and CWL job files should be stored.

 ### CWL Workflow Profile

 The CWL Workflow Profile extends the [Bioschemas ComputationalWorkflow Profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE#nav-description).
 It adds additional properties to describe the workflow in more detail using the [LabProcess](https://bioschemas.org/types/LabProcess/0.1-DRAFT).
 An example of the original profile can be found [here](https://www.researchobject.org/ro-crate/specification/1.1/workflows.html#complete-workflow-example)
+When compared to processes in a laboratory, a workflow is highly similar to a protocol.
+Protocols can be described using [PropertyValue](https://schema.org/PropertyValue).
+Workflow complexity can vary.
+Workflows executing several tools in succession are common and require more complex annotation.
+This can be achieved by using lists of property values.

 ### CWL Workflow Run Profile

 The CWL Workflow Run Profile extends the [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/).
 It adds additional properties to describe the parameters used in the workflow execution in more detail using the [LabProcess](https://bioschemas.org/types/LabProcess/0.1-DRAFT).
+When staying in the laboratory context, runs can be compared to performing the steps of a protocol.
+The steps involved in the execution of a protocoll can be described by a LabProcess.
+It may also contain information about inputs and outputs of the specific step.
 ```mermaid
 flowchart TD
         A["File\nSoftwareSourceCode\nComputationalWorkflow"] -- "input\noutput" --> B["FormalParameter"]